WolframRhodium/VapourSynth-BM3DCUDA/README.md

     Otherwise an array of values may be specified for each plane (except `radius`).

+    **Note**: It is generally not recommended to take a large value of `ps_num` as current implementations do not take duplicate block-matching candidates into account during temporary searching, which may leads to regression in denoising quality.
+This issue is not present in `VapourSynth-BM3D`.

 - chroma:

     CBM3D algorithm. `clip` must be of `YUV444PS` format.